 "See, I will send you the prophet Elijah before that great and dreadful day of the Lord comes.
 He will turn the hearts of the fathers to their children, and the hearts of the children to their fathers; or else I will come and strike the land with a curse."
 (Malachi 4:5)So we must ask, what is the great and dreadful day of the Lord, and just who is Elijah?

-Ecclesiastical institutions and their teachers beginning with Constantine's Synod of Nicea council - which led to the formation of the Roman Catholic Church - would have us believe that Jesus is Elijah.
+The teachings of the politically organized Roman Catholic institutions and those that followed would have us believe that Jesus is Elijah.
 But if Jesus were Elijah, why is Jesus saying that John is Elijah?

 The word "prophet" (נָבִיא) follows the word "Elijah" (אֵלִיָּה) - indicating the emphasis on "prophet."
 Furthermore, there were several people named "Elijah" in the Old Testament.
 There was "Elijah the Tishbite" and there was the Benjamite son of Jeroham, and there was the son of Elam and there was the son of Harim.
 Which Elijah is God speaking of, and if God is speaking of any of these Elijahs, why did they all appear before Malachi?